oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 An open source, cross-platform, implementation of C# and the CLR that is binary compatible with Microsoft.NET.

-**URL**
+**More Information**

 https://www.mono-project.com/